Culture East Sussex Board

 Anthony is the Director of Diversity Lewes, a community organisation with a mission to celebrate diversity in its broadest sense and change the current mindset.
 He is also a curator at Ditchling Museum of Art + Craft with global connections, curating in Chicago, Berlin, and Kenya.

-Dawn Badland, Applause Rural Touring
+Dawn Badland and Sally Lampitt, Applause Rural Touring

 Dawn is Executive Director of Applause Rural Touring, and has 20 years worth of experience in Arts Management.
 Applause is a cultural charitable organisation that collaborates with people across Kent, Sussex, Essex, and the wider region to create opportunities for creative experiences in their local communities.